jacob271/mitigating-bias-in-skin-lesion-classification-models/README.md

 `isic metadata download --collections 73 >> data/ISIC2018_Task3_Validation_GroundTruth/metadata.csv`

-### Additional metadata
+### Additional Metadata

 Apart from the metadata provided by the ISIC Archive, we consider additional metadata about the skin tone and the hairiness of the patients.
 You find the respective metadata files in the `metadata` folder.

 We also provide notebooks to reproduce the determination of the skin tone and hairiness of the patients.

-To execute these, first start the notebooks using the following commands respectively:
+To execute these, first, start the notebooks using the following commands respectively:

 `jupyter notebook detect_hairs.ipynb`